FitSNAP/FitSNAP/doc/src/reaxff.rst

     - *(b)* ``fix 1 all acks2/reaxff 1 0.0 10.0 1.0e-6 reaxff maxiter 500``

     - *(c)* ``fix 1 all qtpie/reaxff 1 0.0 10.0 1.0e-6 reaxff exp.qtpie``

-    - enables retraining of legacy ReaxFF QEq potentials for ACKS2 or QTPIE

     - fix ID (``1`` in *examples a-c*), can only contain alphanumeric characters and underscores to be valid in LAMMPS